We are able to deliver accredited, short-duration training that is focused on a myriad of issues and entirely centred on the participant's needs.

 Exploring the impact of language and labels on learning.
 Looking at language, labels, and metaphors and how they can appear to remove choice and perceive powerlessness.

 Gangs, County Lines, Cuckooing, and Knife Crime

 Educating Learners about the dynamics of gangs and the wider consequences of being involved/associated such as criminal exploitation, victims of crime, being in risky situations and the legal principle of joining enterprise.
 Dispelling myths and developing critical thinking skills and resilience to break free or dissociate from gang activity.
 Building confidence and utilising lived experience and developed skills in a positive way.

 Tacking peer pressure, identifying abuse and the art of control.

-To highlight the methods in which Young People can be abused and groomed to commit acts of crime or complicit in abuse.
+To highlight the methods in which Learners can be abused and groomed to commit acts of crime or complicit in abuse.

 Looking at the psychological and physiological effects of cannabis on the mind and body, both short and long term.
 The effects on memory and the brain, how decision making can be influenced and recognising/acting on mental health warning signs.
 Also looking at anti-social and risk-taking behaviours, dealing with peer pressure and dispelling myths about the legal status of cannabis.

 Drugs, Alcohol, Tobacco